CityOfNewYork/DORIS-Publications-Portal/README.md

             - If you do not have a developer account, [create one](https://www.redhat.com/en/developers).
         - Build your development VM

-    - If you experience build errors, try re-provisioning:
+    - If you experience build errors, try re-provisioning (at most once):

             RH_USER=<Your RedHat Username> RH_PASS=<Your Redhat Password> vagrant provision